-The need for services at The Bridge is critical
+The need for services at The Bridge is critical.

 The magnitude of youth homelessness is significant.
-According to Wilder Research, there are more than 6,000 youth homeless on any given night in Minnesota; with youth disproportionately affected relative to their population, making up nearly half (46%) of the homeless.
+According to Wilder Research, there are more than 6,000 youth experiencing homelessness on any given night in Minnesota; with youth disproportionately affected relative to their population, making up nearly half (46%) of the homeless.
 These youth experience significant disparities in securing their basic needs and the effects of trauma are widespread.

 Annually, 80% of youth who turn to The Bridge are youth of color, consistent with statewide statistics on racial disparities in homelessness.
-Youth experiencing poverty, homelessness, racism and homophobia are dealing with significant trauma.
-Studies have shown that youth experiencing homelessness experience trauma such as child abuse and neglect, sexual and physical assault and sex trafficking at higher rates than their non-homeless peers.
+Youth experiencing poverty, homelessness, racism, and homophobia are dealing with significant trauma.
+Studies have shown that youth experiencing homelessness experience trauma such as child abuse and neglect, sexual and physical assault, and sex trafficking at higher rates than their non-homeless peers.
 When that trauma is not recognized and dealt with, it can lead to mental health issues, juvenile crime and/or substance abuse.